KitHaywood/KitHaywood/README.md

   - Can existing metrics be built on, tweaked, combined or expedited?
   - Can new metrics be built from scratch to work in tandem with any in current operation?
-  - Can we reduce noise, latency, error or cost in results or signals?
+  - Can we reduce noise, latency, error or cost in producing results or signals?
   - Can we reduce risk of loss or failure by running real-world testing in an extensive manner to validate our insights?
-  - Will this project be appropriate, robust and accessible to any future developers who might be involved?
+  - Will the resulting codebase be appropriate, robust and accessible to any future developers who might be involved?

 I hope that we can share ideas, collaborate knowledge & resources and make some profitable services - please reach out!